Allemeshov/Allemeshov/readme.md

 ### I'm an 18 years old teen and I'm from Russia.
 (But actually from the USA, or may be it's better to say from Germany... ah, nevermind)

-### Currently study Mechatronics in Schweinfurt, Germany.
+### Currently study Mechatronics in Schweinfurt, Germany and Software Engineering in Bryansk, Russia.
 Enjoy games, sport and coding.

 #